-Couples who use the "proportional method" to commingle their finances each chip into the household bills at a rate that's proportional to their income.
+Couples who use the proportional method to combine their finances each contribute into the household bills at a rate that's proportional to their income.

 Example: John and Sally

 John earns $2,000 per month, which is 33% of the total household income; Sally earns $4,000 per month, or 66% of the total household income.

 The couple spends $3,000 per month on their bills, including their mortgage, utilities, and groceries, with one-twelfth of their annual expenses going toward property taxes.

 Pros: The main advantage is that neither partner feels the pressure to "keep up with" or "budget down to" the earnings of the other partner.
 In other words, their income disparity doesn't cause a lifestyle clash.

-The couple also enjoys a "middle-ground" stage of commingled finances.
+The couple also enjoys a middle-ground stage of combined finances.
 They share household bills, but they also keep separate money for themselves as individuals.

 The Raw Contribution Method